 The event ended with delegates networking over refreshments.
 Everyone present was inspired by Keith’s contagious passion for sustainability and the incredible energy efficiency improvements he’s overseen.
 Keith recognises that sustainability is always a work-in-progress.
 For example, in preparation for this event, he took thermographic pictures of buildings around the site to show delegates and ended up finding even more areas he wants to improve!

-At the Sustainable Business Partnership, we’re always keen to hear about interesting venues for case study visits, as well as enthusiastic speakers who want to share their knowledge.
+At the Sustainable Business Partnership, we’re always keen to hear about interesting venues for Sustainability Tours, as well as enthusiastic speakers who want to share their knowledge.
 If you’d like to work with us, please get in touch.

-This Case Study Visit was part of our Utilise Plus programme, fully-funded by the European Regional Development Fund (ERDF).
+This Sustainability Tour was part of our Utilise Plus programme, fully-funded by the European Regional Development Fund (ERDF).